pkdd26craft/pkdd26craft/README.md

 # Accurate Stock Movement Prediction via Centroid-based Randomness Smoothing

-This project is the implementation of the paper "Centroid-based Randomness Smoothing Approach for Stock Forecasting with Transformer Architecture" (submitted to PKDD 2026).
+This project is the implementation of the paper "Accurate Stock Movement Prediction via Centroid-based Randomness Smoothing" (submitted to PKDD 2026).

 ## Prerequisites